Gangnam Style in popular culture

-"Gangnam Style" is a single released by South Korean rapper Psy on July 15, 2012.
-It achieved pop cultural shift in a way unseen previously in pop culture, beating the likes of LMFAO with Party Rock Anthem.
-It has achieved widespread international recognition and became the most viewed YouTube video, becoming the first one to gain a billion views on December 21, 2012.
+"Gangnam Style" is a single released by South Korean singer Psy on July 15th 2012.
+It achieved widespread international recognition and became the most viewed YouTube video, becoming the first video to gain a billion views on December 21, 2012.
 "Gangnam Style"'s unprecedented worldwide popularity was acknowledged by YouTube, who called it a "massive" hit at a global level "unlike anything we've ever seen before" while Billboard noted that "Gangnam Style" was nothing short of a pop culture phenomenon.
 As a result, it has influenced worldwide popular culture in many aspects.